Let's Talk

 Now is the time to stay close to customers.
 Focus your sales teams on expanding and renewing current business.
 The most elite sellers are already reaching out to customer contacts to understand their evolving needs, build business acumen and provide further support.
 Help your entire sales organization focus on actions like these with your high-value customer accounts.
 These actions will help you maintain revenue and provide your reps with another source to build pipeline.

-In a conversation on mission-critical areas of focus for your SKO, hear how to equip your sales organization to have conversations about measuring solution success.
+In a conversation on mission-critical areas of focus for your SKO, Brian Walsh shared strategies on how to equip your sales organization to have conversations about measuring solution success.
 Enabling reps to capture success metrics in sales conversations will help your organization improve its ability to reduce churn and drive expansion revenue.
-Get actionable insight and focus your reps on aligning buyer metrics to outcomes your solution can achieve.

 4. Help Salespeople Prioritize the Right Opportunities Quickly